FrankRay78/PatienceOS/README.md

 # PatienceOS
-A baremetal C# kernel.
+A baremetal C# kernel - Frank Ray, [Better Software UK](https://bettersoftware.uk/).

+Built using a combination of Microsoft's C# IL and native AOT compilers, and the GNU toolchain.

+#### Commentary on the name
-The repo name has been chosen to remind Frank this is a 12-month initial project (at least), as part of his [2024 professional development](https://frankray.net/blog/2023/11/writing-an-os-in-csharp-dotnet/) goals.
-The dopamine hit from quickly pushing out PR's, like he regularly gets from contributing to other OSS repos (eg. [spectre.console](https://github.com/spectreconsole/spectre.console)), simply won't be possible.
+PatienceOS was chosen to remind Frank this is a 12-month initial project (at least), as part of his [2024 professional development](https://frankray.net/blog/2023/11/writing-an-os-in-csharp-dotnet/) goals.
+The dopamine hit from quickly pushing out PR's, like he regularly enjoys from contributing to other OSS repos (eg. [spectre.console](https://github.com/spectreconsole/spectre.console)), simply won't be possible with OS development.
 Hence the need for patience, and perseverance.

-## Experiments
-A working backlog of learning objectives:

-- [x] 1.
-Ability to replace the standard Linux init process with a custom C application, compiled to bare metal and executable.
-(DONE, 18 Nov 2023, see: [Boot the Linux 6.x kernel in QEMU and run a custom C application as the init process](https://gist.github.com/FrankRay78/426011c03a7fb4f890eb5b4a068720c8))
-- [X] 2.
-Using an emulator, boot in 32-bit protected mode ~~using GRUB2~~ (nb.
-QEMU can boot directly into 32-bit protected mode, saving the faff of making an ISO image) and output 'hello world' by writing directly to the VGA video memory.
-(DONE, 4 Jan 2024, see: [Compiling a C# kernel to bare metal and booting in QEMU](https://frankray.net/blog/2024/01/compiling-a-csharp-kernel-to-bare-metal-and-booting-in-qemu/))
-- [ ] 3.
-Hardware interrupts and outputting keyboard keystrokes to the screen.
-- [ ] 5.
-Memory management, garbage collection.
-How this works underneath the covers for an AOT compiled C# kernel ie. stack, heap and virtual page application.
-- [ ] 4.
-Loading an elf into memory and executing it.
-Loading multiple instances of the elf and executing them (what do they share, and how is that allocated, managed etc)
-- [ ] 6.
-Implement/port some useful routines from the C standard library ie. vfprintf ([master](https://git.musl-libc.org/cgit/musl/tree/src/stdio/vfprintf.c), [clone](https://github.com/BlankOn/musl/blob/master/src/stdio/printf.c))
-- [ ] 7.
-Implement custom TCPIP stack, see: [Let's code a TCP/IP stack](https://www.saminiir.com/lets-code-tcp-ip-stack-1-ethernet-arp/), [Level-IP](https://github.com/saminiir/level-ip), [tapip](https://github.com/chobits/tapip)
-- [ ] 8.
-Ultimately, host a TFTP server, see: [Tftp.Net C# Library](https://github.com/Callisto82/tftp.net), [Booting Arch Linux from PXE](https://www.saminiir.com/boot-arch-linux-from-pxe/)

 ## Progress
 The obligatory screenshot, which (at the moment), is pretty underwhelming I admit: